 Installing Underfloor Heating

 Underfloor heating is by far the most effective way to heat your conservatory.
 However, this heating method will only work well if you have ensured that no heat is being lost through drafts and window seals.
 Be sure to use a qualified electrician when installing underfloor heating as this is not a DIY job.
 If you happen to live in the North East, we recommend Brenden from the Caztec Group, they have completed hundreds of installations for us over the years.
-You can trust Bren from Caztec he is a professional Sunderland electrician and their website is here.
+You can trust Bren from Caztec – a professional Sunderland electrician

 Curtains and blinds are great for forming insulation in your conservatory.
 Make sure you buy thick blinds and curtains for the winter.
 To ensure that no heat is lost, your window seals and draughts must be intact.
 You can contract a qualified heating technician to confirm this for you.
 Remember that the heat that is lost costs money.
 You do not want to be paying high electricity bills due to inefficient heating system.

 - Wooden floors or thickly carpeted

 Have you ever wondered why our ancestors preferred to use wood for house constructions?
 The reason is simple really.
 Wood is great for heat insulation.
 Wooden floors do not change with changes in temperature.
 It is also great for preserving heat.
 Thus if your floor features wooden tiles, you are going to need lesser underfloor heating.
 You can also look for a thick woolen/sisal carpet and place it on your conservatory’s floor.
 It will help you in preserving the heat.

 Although this is a more of a temporary solution, it works great if you have a small budget.
 If you cannot to have some underfloor heating installed, buy a cheap electric heater.
 Make sure that you have warm blinds and carpets to prevent the heat from escaping.